Pixboost/pixboost-react/README.md

 ### Non-responsive images

-There is an `Image` component that you can use to render a standard image.
+There is an `Image` component that you can use to render an image with one source.

 Example: